planyverse/xfdf-annotation-merge/README.md

-# xfdf-annotation-merge
-Merge XFDF Annotations into PDFs
+# Proof of Concept for Merging XFDF Annotations into PDFs

+When you execute the test, it complains like this:

+`com.itextpdf.forms.xfdf.XfdfReader       : Xfdf no f object to compare.`